synoptiker/GSB/talks/2020-berlin-formlabor/readme.md

-A talk given by Sven Kosub at Formlabor at CODE University Berlin, January 2020.
+Sven Kosub at Formlabor (CODE University Berlin), January 2020.
 In German.
+With contributions by Jan-Hendrik Hartig.